 - Priority Pass Lounge Membership

-- Starting March 28, the card will offer a $100 credit for stays of two nights or more at St. Regis or Ritz-Carlton properties when booking an eligible rate
+- A $100 credit for stays of two nights or more at St. Regis or Ritz-Carlton properties when booking an eligible rate

 - $450 annual fee